 How to cook the buckwheat?

 Don´t overcook it.
 If you overcook your buckwheat, it becomes really mushy and porridgy.
 In my package of buckwheat, 15-20 minutes of cooking time was recommended.
 For this salad, leave it more on the "crunchy" side.
-If you want some more flavor to your buckwheat, you can toast it slightly on a pan before cooking.
+You can toast it slightly on a pan before cooking if you want some more flavor to your buckwheat.
 This gives you a bit more nutty flavor, but not necessary.

-If you cook more buckwheat than you use for this recipe, you can freeze it or use it for some other recipe instead of rice with a sauce.
+If you cook more buckwheat than you use for this recipe, you can freeze it or use it for another recipe instead of rice with a sauce.
 It is great to add for porridges as well.

 How long does tabbouleh keep?